revelaction/ical-git/README.md

 **ical-git** is a simplistic calendar application daemon written in Go.
-It reads a directory of iCalendar files and generates custom notifications defined in the calendar events and a config file.
+It reads a directory of iCalendar files and generates custom notifications defined in the icalendar files and/or config file.

 # Content